jtabron1/CICD_Pipeline_OPA_Lab/README.md

 # IMPORTANT: Edit the file to replace placeholders with your actual values

-#this nano command below is the next command you enter after the step above is complete

-nano aws-configs/circleci-trust-policy.json
-(Note: If you don't like using nano in the terminal to edit files then you can navigate to the actual file in finder and edit the file with your text editor)

 # Replace ALL instances of:
 # YOUR_AWS_ACCOUNT_ID with your 12-digit AWS account ID